 Woah, you drew another BotBr!
 That's really nice of you to do! :D

 The entry sounds soooo average it deserves a place somewhere in the middle of the OHB results chart.
 As a matter of fact, it gets a Tincan

 and hence the song's tag.

 "oh hai, i suk so much so plz vot this 4 ze last plays kthxbai! =DDD"

 Sometimes, instead of writing one sentence on what they feel, BotBrs tend to spawn whole essays on their major entries!
 KungFuFurby's entries are notable examples.

 When a BotBr draws themselves or otherwise does some form of self-reference in their own art entry.

-There was plenty 'o time but somebody decided to do the nerve wracking option to make a major battle entry in an hour :D
+There was plenty 'o time but somebody decided to do the nerve wracking option to make an entry in an hour for a battle that last longer than an hour! :D

 Penaltycore entries are entries with abysmal scores and net losses in experience due to the late penalty.
 Some of them are due to resubmits, creating the subcore resubmitcore; others underflow into negative numbers, netting the other subcore of negativecore.

 It's so long it just barely fits your whole monitor. :c